php-ru/symfony-docs-ru/performance.rst

 .. code-block:: terminal

-    $ composer dump-autoload --optimize --no-dev --classmap-authoritative
+    $ composer dump-autoload --no-dev --classmap-authoritative

-* ``--optimize`` dumps every PSR-0 and PSR-4 compatible class used in your application;
-* ``--no-dev`` excludes the classes that are only needed in the development environment (e.g. tests);
+* ``--no-dev`` excludes the classes that are only needed in the development environment (i.e. ``require-dev`` dependencies and ``autoload-dev`` rules);
-* ``--classmap-authoritative`` prevents Composer from scanning the file system for classes that are not found in the class map.
+* ``--classmap-authoritative`` creates a class map for PSR-0 and PSR-4 compatible classes used in your application and prevents Composer from scanning the file system for classes that are not found in the class map. (see: `Composer's autoloader optimization`_).

 Learn more
 ----------